What Can Tsa Body Scanners See

 Trends and Latest Developments

 Another significant development is the exploration of alternative imaging technologies that offer enhanced privacy protections.
-For example, some researchers are investigating the use of terahertz waves, which have similar properties to millimeter waves but offer even greater privacy due to their lower penetration depth.
+Take this: some researchers are investigating the use of terahertz waves, which have similar properties to millimeter waves but offer even greater privacy due to their lower penetration depth.
 These technologies are still in the early stages of development, but they hold promise for future security screening solutions that prioritize both security and privacy.
 As technology advances, the goal is to create systems that are more effective, less intrusive, and better aligned with the values of a free and open society.

 Tips and Expert Advice